ESMValGroup/dummydata/doc/source/intro.rst

 Current limitations
 -------------------

-* only monthly sampling frequencies summported at the moment
+* only monthly sampling frequencies supported at the moment
 * no min/max can be specified to specify the range of the values
 * specification of metadata is currently rather limited and done in *meta.py* which is not very user friendly.
 As an alternative user specific configuration files could be used.